joolstorrentecalo/gitlab-foss/doc/administration/postgresql/replication_and_failover_troubleshooting.md

 [Reconfigure GitLab](../restart_gitlab.md#reconfigure-a-linux-package-installation) for the changes to take effect.

-## PgBouncer nodes don't fail over after Patroni switchover
+## PgBouncer errors `Error running command: GitlabCtl::Errors::ExecutionError` and `ERROR: database gitlabhq_production is not paused`

 Due to a [known issue](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/8166) that affects versions of GitLab prior to 16.5.0, the automatic failover of PgBouncer nodes does not